-The FAC2 statistic, the proportion of all pairs of modelled and observed concentrations that are within a factor of two of each other, was also calculated.
-This statistic provides additional general indication of overall model skill.
+The FAC2 statistic, the proportion of all pairs of modelled and observed concentrations that are within a factor of 2 of each other, was also calculated.
+This statistic provides an additional general indication of overall model skill.

-3. Results
+3 Results

-3.1.
-Evaluation of spatial aspects of model-measurement statistics
+3.1 Evaluation of spatial aspects of model-measurement statistics

-Scatter plots of the individual-site model versus measurement 10-y means of NO2_daymean, O3_max8hmean, PM10_daymean, and 2-y means for PM{2.5}daymean, by site type, are shown in Figure 1 and illustrate the extent of model-measurement spatial correlation across the UK.
-The data in these plots are additionally categorised according to the latitude of the monitor site.
-The numerical values of model-measurement correlation, FAC2, NMB, MB and RMSE associated with each plot in Figure 1 are presented in Table 1.
-The correlation between the normalised bias and the latitude across all sites in a given panel of Figure 1 are given in Table 2.
-This table also presents the correlation between normalised bias and modelled 10-y mean temperature by site type and pollutant.
-The equivalent of Figure 1 with data categorised by mean temperature is shown in SI Figure S1.
+Scatter plots of the individual-site model versus measurement 10-year means of NO2_daymean, O3_max8hmean, PM10_daymean, and 2-year means for PM{2.5}daymean, by site type, are shown in Fig. 1 and illustrate the extent of model-measurement spatial correlation across the UK.
+The data in these plots are additionally categorized according to the latitude of the monitor site.
+The numerical values of model-measurement correlation, FAC2, NMB, MB, and RMSE associated with each plot in Fig. 1 are presented in Table 1.
+The correlation between the normalized bias and the latitude across all sites in a given panel of Fig. 1 is given in Table 2.
+This table also presents the correlation between normalized bias and modelled 10-year mean temperature by site